-GCSE Drama-Exam Board Edexcel
+GCSE Drama-Exam Board AQA

 The GCSE Drama course is designed for students who have an interest in Drama and the Theatre.
 Students must be confident performing in front of others, as well as be prepared to write a significant amount to meet the assessment requirements.
 There is also a requirement that all students attend at least one live theatre performance over the course - the school will run several theatre trips each year to fulfil this component.
+Of course, the more live theatre the students experience, the better.
 A passion and commitment to Drama and a willingness to rehearse outside of timetabled lesson time is crucial.